ttheconjuring/e-commerce-backend/README.md

 3. Open terminal in the root folder and run: `./gradlew bootBuildImage`.
 4. Run: `docker compose up -d`.

 You now have all the services, the database and the Kafka brokers running.
+That means you are able to send a request and see how it works (look at `order-service` for more information).

 #### You can connect to the database by following the steps:

 1. Open browser and navigate to http://localhost:5050.
 2. Use `example@email.com` and `password` to sign in.
 3. Register a server by right-clicking on "Servers".
 Set these values
     * General:
         * Name: `local_connection` (or something else)
     * Connection:
         * Hot name/address: postgres_db
         * Username: postgres
         * Password: 12345
 4. Click "Save".

 #### You can connect a Kafka broker by following the steps:

 1. Open terminal and run: `docker exec -it broker-1 /bin/sh` (or any other broker you want)
 2. Run: `cd /opt/kafka/bin`
 3. You can run any kafka commands

 Note: For local development, you should uncomment the following lines in all `applications.properties` files:

     spring.kafka.producer.bootstrap-servers=localhost:9092,localhost:9094,localhost:9096
     spring.kafka.consumer.bootstrap-servers=localhost:9092,localhost:9094,localhost:9096

 You should start your own database instance and kafka brokers (you see my [docker-network](https://github.com/ttheconjuring/docker-networks) repo for that).

 ---